divemarkus/ubuntu22/README.md

 plugins=(git zsh-autosuggestions zsh-syntax-highlighting)
 ```
 - Then load the fonts, so your Terminal or Konsole can see them
-- Click on Terminal or Konsole, your default profile and load the desired font (there's many, pick one)
+- Click on Terminal or Konsole, your default profile and load the desired font.
+If you only installed Meslo, then that's what you get
 ```
+source ~/.zshrc
 fc-cache -fv
 fc-list | grep -i "Nerd"
 echo -e "\uf00c \uf015 \ue706 \uf17c"
 p10k configure
-source ~/.zshrc
 ```

 ### Drivers